zainab7681051/free-documentaries/README.md

 #
 user can watch free YouTube documentaries embedded inside the page and download the documentaries.

-Admin user can add, edit, delete documentaries, and the admin page is protected from unauthorised user access.
+Admin user can add, edit, delete documentaries. the admin page is protected from unauthorised user access.
 #
 # tools & frameworks
 the following `stack` of tools and frameworks were used in this project
 * database:
-  * postgres, object-relational database with associated tables(docs table, genres table, joint docs_genres table)
+  * postgres, object-relational database with association tables(docs table, genres table, joint docs_genres table)

 * backend:
    * nodejs express for the web server